baryon/vue-relayone/readme.md

 # vue-relayone

-> An unofficial Vue.js component for the RelayOne Button.
+> An unofficial Vue.js component for the RelayX Button.

 Inspire from libitx's vue-money-button.

-A Vue.js component that lets you integrate [RelayOne](https://one.relayx.io/)'s payment system into your app or web page.
+A Vue.js component that lets you integrate [RelayX](https://one.relayx.io/)'s payment system into your app or web page.

 ## Installation